Course Management for Teaching Remotely

 Please include the following language on your syllabus:

 The Recording and Deletion Policies for the current academic year can be found in the Student Manual under Petitions, Audio & Video Recording on Campus.

 - Do not record, share, or disseminate any course sessions, videos, transcripts, audio, or chats.

 - Do not share links for the course to those not currently enrolled.

 - Any Zoom cloud recordings will be automatically deleted 90 days after the completion of the recording.

-Classes that meet in person or have an in-person component should be prepared to shift online.
+Classes that meet in person or have an in-person component may want to be prepared to shift online in the event of inclement weather or an emergency.
 Consider developing a plan that includes the following: